np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

       - MaxLength: 16

     - peak_list_embargo_release_ready <a name="compounds_peak_lists_peak_list_embargo_release_ready"></a>
       - Description: Whether or not THIS PEAK LIST is ready to be released according any embargoes on the submission.
 If false this peak list should be put into an embargoed (not publicly available) state.
 If true the peak list should be made publicly available.
+(For now) will never differ from `embargo_release_ready`.
       - Example: true
       - type: bool